Myself4626/ucore/README.md

 ## Tips and Tricks

-### CoreOS and ostree Docs
+### bootc and ostree Docs

-It's a good idea to become familar with the [Fedora CoreOS Documentation](https://docs.fedoraproject.org/en-US/fedora-bootc/) as well as the [CoreOS rpm-ostree docs](https://coreos.github.io/rpm-ostree/).
+It's a good idea to become familar with the [Fedora bootc Documentation](https://docs.fedoraproject.org/en-US/fedora-bootc/) as well as the [bootc rpm-ostree docs](https://coreos.github.io/rpm-ostree/).
 Note especially, this image is only possible due to [ostree native containers](https://coreos.github.io/rpm-ostree/container/).

 ### Podman

 #### Immutability and Podman

-A CoreOS root filesystem system is immutable at runtime, and it is not recommended to install packages like in a mutable "normal" distribution.
+A bootc root filesystem system is immutable at runtime, and it is not recommended to install packages like in a mutable "normal" distribution.

-Fedora CoreOS expects the user to run services using [podman](https://podman.io). `moby-engine`, the free Docker implementation, is also installed for those who desire docker instead of podman.
+Fedora bootc expects the user to run services using [podman](https://podman.io). `moby-engine`, the free Docker implementation, is also installed for those who desire docker instead of podman.

 #### Docker/Moby and Podman

 > [!IMPORTANT]
-> CoreOS [cautions against](https://docs.fedoraproject.org/en-US/fedora-bootc/faq/#_can_i_run_containers_via_docker_and_podman_at_the_same_time) running podman and docker containers at the same time.
+> bootc [cautions against](https://docs.fedoraproject.org/en-US/fedora-bootc/faq/#_can_i_run_containers_via_docker_and_podman_at_the_same_time) running podman and docker containers at the same time.
 Thus, `docker.socket` is disabled by default to prevent accidental activation of the docker daemon, given podman is the default.
 >
 > Only run both simultaneously if you understand the risk.